-The Bit Command Controller handles the actual transmission of data and the generation of the specific levels for START, Repeated START and STOP signals by controlling the SCL and SDA lines.
+The Bit Command Controller handles the actual transmission of data and the generation of the specific levels for START, Repeated START, and STOP signals by controlling the SCL and SDA lines.
 The Byte Command Controller tells the Bit Command Controller which operation has to be performed.
 For a single byte read, the Bit Command Controller receives 8 separate read commands.
-Each bit-operation is divided into 4 pieces, except for a STOP operation which is divided into 3 pieces, see figure 5.2.
+Each bit-operation is divided into 5 pieces (idle and A, B, C, and D), except for a STOP operation which is divided into 4 pieces (idle and A, B, and C).